 - An assortment of brushes - suggest 1, 3, 6, 8, 10 - bigger if required

-- Perhaps a small rigger or linerwriter
+- Perhaps a small rigger or linerwriter.

-Note: the Tutor will have brushes and paper for sale if necessary.
+Please note: The course tutor will have brushes and paper for sale if necessary.